svaarala/duktape/dist-files/README.rst

 * ``debugger/``: a debugger with a web UI, see ``debugger/README.rst`` and https://github.com/svaarala/duktape/blob/master/doc/debugger.rst for details on Duktape debugger support.
+Also contains a JSON debug proxy (one written in Node.js and another in DukLuv) to make talking to the debug target easier.

 * ``licenses/``: licensing information.